 Some people may be more vulnerable to contaminants in drinking water than the general population.
-Immune-compromised persons, such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune-system disorders, some elderly, and infants can be particularly at risk from infections.
+Immune-compromised persons, such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immunesystem disorders, some elderly, and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their health care providers.
 USEPA/Centers for Disease Control (CDC) guidelines on appropriate means to reduce the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline (1-800-426-4791).

 Additionally, the Office of Ground Water and Drinking Water at EPA maintains a website with useful information on drinking water.
-The address is http://www.epa.gov/OGWDW/.
-Additional information can be obtained by calling Tony Marraccino, Utility System Manager for the Oceano CSD or come by the District Office at 1655 Front Street, Oceano.
-A source water assessment was conducted for OCSD's two active wells in March 2001.
+The address is www.epa.gov/OGWDW/.
+Additional information can be obtained by calling Tony Marraccino, Utility System Manager for the Oceano Community Services District or visit the District Office during regular business hours located at 1655 Front Street, Oceano, CA. A source water assessment was conducted for OCSD's two active wells in 2001.
 No contaminants were detected in the water supply; however, the source is considered most vulnerable to the following activities: sewer collection systems, utility station maintenance areas, and automobile and historic gas stations.
 A completed copy of the Assessment may be viewed at the OCSD office, 1655 Front Street, Oceano.
 Additional information also may be viewed at DHS-DWFOB, 1180 Eugenia Place, Suite 200, Carpinteria, CA 93013

-2022 Water Quality - OCEANO COMMUNITY SERVICES DISTRICT
+2023 Water Quality - OCEANO COMMUNITY SERVICES DISTRICT